Powerlearnproject/se-day1-assignment-MuigaiEzekiel/README.md

 control systems effectively implement continuos integration practices.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit testing It involves indivividual components of the software to ensure that they are working as indended.
+This enables the developer to detect bugs at early atages of development and fix them.
+Integration testing It focuses on verifying the interactions between integrated units to ensure that they work together as intended.
+System testing A system a s a whole needs to be tested to ensure that it meets the required specifications.
+Acceptance testing A system must be tested to ensure that it meets business requirements and end users needs are incorporated.

 #Part 2: Introduction to AI and Prompt Engineering
 Define prompt engineering and discuss its importance in interacting with AI models.